5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### Known Issues
 - Audio Jack creates an unpleasant buzz/noise during driver initialization.
 So it's best to connect Headphones to it *after* booting.
+- Fingerprint sensor does not work under macOS since there is currently no way to emulate Touch ID.

 > [!IMPORTANT]
 >